evmos/evmos/x/epochs/spec/07_future_improvements.md

 # Future Improvements

-## Lack point using this module
+## Correct Usage

-In current design each epoch should be at least 2 blocks as start block should be different from endblock.
-Because of this, each epoch time will be `max(blocks_time x 2, epoch_duration)`.
-If epoch_duration is set to `1s`, and `block_time` is `5s`, actual epoch time should be `10s`.
+In the current design, each epoch should be at least two blocks, as the start block should be different from the endblock.
+Because of this, the time allocated to each epoch will be `max(block_time x 2, epoch_duration)`.
+For example: if the `epoch_duration` is set to `1s`, and `block_time` is `5s`, actual epoch time should be `10s`.
-We definitely recommend configure epoch_duration as more than 2x block_time, to use this module correctly.
-If you enforce to set it to 1s, it's same as 10s - could make module logic invalid.

-TODO for postlaunch: We should see if we can architect things such that the receiver doesn't have to do this filtering, and the epochs module would pre-filter for them.

-## Block-time drifts problem
+It is recommended to configure `epoch_duration` to be more than two times the `block_time`, to use this module correctly.
+If there is a mismatch between the `epoch_duration` and the actual epoch time, as in the example above, then module logic could become invalid.

+## Block-Time Drifts

-This implementation has block time drift based on block time.
-For instance, we have an epoch of 100 units that ends at t=100, if we have a block at t=97 and a block at t=104 and t=110, this epoch ends at t=104.
+This implementation of the `x/epochs` module has block-time drifts based on the value of `block_time`.
+For example: if we have an epoch of 100 units that ends at `t=100`, and we have a block at `t=97` and a block at `t=104` and `t=110`, this epoch ends at `t=104`, and the new epoch will start at `t=110`.

-And new epoch start at t=110.
-There are time drifts here, for around 1-2 blocks time.
-It will slow down epochs.
+There are time drifts here, varying about 1-2 blocks time, which will slow down epochs.

-It's going to slow down epoch by 10-20s per week when epoch duration is 1 week.
-This should be resolved after launch.